 - 1 cup (220g) vegan chocolate, chopped

-- 2 tbsp (30g) vegan butter or margarine, or coconut oil or liquid vegetable oil
+- 2 tablespoons (30g) vegan butter or margarine, or coconut oil or liquid vegetable oil

 Instructions